 You usually need to rest for about an hour afterwards, until the effect of the local anaesthetic and/or sedative has worn off.
 You will need to arrange transport home as you must not drive straight afterwards.

-NHS Choices explains more about endoscopy.
+The NHS website explains more about endoscopy.

 Training the endoscopists of tomorrow